Scientific Foundations of PRODICTA

 AI-driven behavioural analysis

 By ‘behavioural analysis’ we do not mean personality questionnaires, behavioural surveys, or self-reported preference tests.
-PRODICTA analyses observed behaviour during real work simulations, what candidates actually do, decide, write, and prioritise when faced with realistic job pressure.
+PRODICTA analyses observed behaviour as candidates reason through real workplace scenarios, what they actually do, decide, write, and prioritise when faced with realistic job pressure.
 The difference is fundamental: self-reported behavioural data tells you what someone says they would do, observed behavioural data shows you what they actually did.

 PRODICTA combines behavioural science with modern AI to interpret candidate performance.